 First, disconnect all power sources from the RV, including your batteries, shore power, and generator.
 Test and retest to make sure there is no power at the panel.
 We like to use a noncontact voltage detector to make sure the power is off.

-Breakers snap into what’s called a bus bar at the back of the panel so you will first need to open up the panel cover to access the breakers.
-Pull the breaker away from the panel on the opposite side from the wire to disconnect it.
+Breakers snap into a bus bar at the back of the panel, so you will first need to open up the panel cover to access the breakers.
+Pull the breaker away from the panel on the opposite side of the wire to disconnect it.
 It may still be held in place but a firm pull with separate it the rest of the way.
-From there a simple screw is all that is holding the wire on the breaker.
+From there, a simple screw is all that is holding the wire on the breaker.

 Pro Tip: Electrical work often requires a special set of tools.
 Here Are 21 Electrical Tools Every RVer Needs.

 How Can You Prevent an RV Breaker Box From Tripping?